jayliu0313/Diffusion_Multi-View_AD/README.md

 ```

 ### Buid Memory and Inference
-The result will be stored in the output directory.
+The result will be stored in the output directory. <br />
 You can use "--vis" to visualize our result of the heat map.
 ```
 python test.py --datasets_path [DATASET_PATH] --load_unet_ckpt [UNET_CKPT_PATH] --load_controlnet_ckpt [CONTROLNET_CKPT_PATH] --dataset_type mvtec3d --topk 3 --rgb_weight 0.25 --nmap_weight 0.75 --noise_intensity 41 --feature_layers 2 --feature_layers 3
 ```

 ## Reference
-Our training pipeline is refer to https://github.com/johannakarras/DreamPose.
+Our training pipeline is refer to https://github.com/johannakarras/DreamPose. <br />

-Our memory architecture is refer to https://github.com/jayliu0313/Shape-Guided.
+Our memory architecture is refer to https://github.com/jayliu0313/Shape-Guided. <br />

-During testing, we referred to the strategy of Null-Text Inversion: https://github.com/google/prompt-to-prompt/#null-text-inversion-for-editing-real-images.
+During testing, we referred to the strategy of Null-Text Inversion: https://github.com/google/prompt-to-prompt/#null-text-inversion-for-editing-real-images. <br />